conrad1451/conrad1451/README.md

 - 👋 Hi, I’m @conrad1451
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development.
+On the side of tech things, I like cooking, among other things.
-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on FrontEnd projects in ReactJS.
 VanillaJS and VanillaTS also welcome, depending on the project size and scope.
 - 📫 How to reach me:
   - LinkedIn: https://www.linkedin.com/in/conrad-hansen-quartey/